luisdev265/luisdev265/README.md

 ---
-## 👋 Hi there, I'm @luisdev265!
+# 👋 Hi there, I'm @luisdev265!
+A javascript - typescript software developer.
+## I'm Open to work offers 💼

 ---
 ### **About Me**
 - 👀 I'm passionate about **software development**, building innovative solutions, and continuously expanding my knowledge in areas that spark my curiosity.
-- 🌱 I'm currently deepening my understanding of **Typescript, react, express, sql, mongoDB, astro and proximately VUE, AWS and mybe some PHP Framework**.
+- 🌱 I'm currently deepening my understanding of **Typescript, react, express, mysql, mongoDB, astro and proximately VUE, AWS and mybe some PHP Framework**.
 - 💞️ I'm eager to collaborate on **A web called SoDigital.mx actually im an intern, i have made websockets, mini app´s with modern frameworks and escolar projects**.
 - 📫 You can reach me via **https://www.linkedin.com/in/luis-mario-gutierrez-valdovinos-6998a6357/**.
 - 😄 Pronouns: **He/Him**